iainctduncan/csound_max/README.md

 converting krate DSP to Max messages.

 ## News:
+- 2023-10-23 Version 0.2.1 is up, with a universal binary for Intel and Apple Silicon Macs
 - 2022-03-20 Version 0.2 is up, with table and buffer i/o and improved control channel i/o

 ## Features